 During Porkopolis’s later years, meat caves chilled by winter-cut pond ice, were dug.
 That primitive refrigeration method made the year round further processing of lesser meat cuts both possible and economically worthwhile.
 The first hand crank meat grinder was patented in the U.S. about half way through Cincinnati’s Porkopolis boom.
 Even after meat grinders were available, it’s highly unlikely that scrimping Cincinnati Goetta makers could afford one.
 Long boiled, easy shredding, pork neck bones and spareribs were both good sources of lean meat for making premium Goetta.
 It’s much easier to remove long cooked cervical vertebra and intercostal meat, than it is to knife bone them then grind.
 There was competition for those free to inexpensive spare ribs from boarding houses and possibly from some local eateries.
 Those early Porkopolis split neck bones provided lean shoulder region meat (optimal for Goetta production because darker meat has a higher pH; which increases cooked meat moisture retention), good broth bones and were more than likely free for the taking at that point in time.
 Learning that pork tenderloins were ever dumped surprised me.
-But, I soon remembered that tenderloins are inside the ribcage (not attached to any larger cuts of meat) and dry out easily during cooking due to being lean.
+Logically I would expect pork tenderloins to become part of loin chops; where loin meat is cut through between ribs with a knife and the chine bone is then chopped.
+Maybe in Cincinnati’s Porkopolis meat processors were curing boneless loins and producing “Canadian Bacon.”
+The fabrication of boneless pork loins detaches the tenderloin.
+Tenderloins are lean and dry-out easily during cooking.
 To this day tenderloins don’t lend themselves well to further processing into value added meat items.
 As the name says, they are already tender.
 And, are now normally, at least pumped with a low salt-water solution (aids in cooked product moisture retention) and recommended to serve medium-rare (before they dry out).
 But, Hey!
-Nearly free lean whole muscle was nearly free lean whole muscle.
+Nearly free lean whole muscle was still nearly free lean whole muscle.
 And, oats greatly help to make up for meat palatability deficiencies.
 Pork tenderloins may well have been included in some early American Goetta production.
 I have to wonder if the following paragraph is the reason why oats were settled upon for Goetta making.
 From the 3rd edition of Processed Meats page 307: “Oat brand with added beef flavoring has been utilized in production of low fat ground beef.
 It may also be used in producing low fat processed meats as it improves the water-binding capacity of the products and imparts the sensation of greater juiciness.”